DefangLabs/defang-docs/docs/concepts/deployments.md

 ## Deploying Updates

-When you run a deployment to update one or more [services](/docs/concepts/services), Defang will also make sure to get your new services up and running before deprovisioning any old services so you don't have to worry about downtime.
+When you run a deployment to update one or more [services](/docs/concepts/services), Defang will build new images for your services, and provision new resources to replace your existing services.

+### Zero Downtime Deployments

+Defang can deploy your services using different [modes](/docs/concepts/deployment-modes).
+When using the `production` mode, Defang will make sure the new replacement services are healthy before deprovisioning your existing services.

+By default, using the `development` mode, Defang will deprovision your existing services before provisioning replacements.
+This helps reduce costs.

 :::info
 In [Defang BYOC](./defang-byoc.md), Defang uses your cloud provider account to build and store your images.
 In [Defang Playground](./defang-playground.md), we build and store your images for you.
 :::

+### Deployment Modes

-Note that we offer different [deployment modes](/docs/concepts/deployment-modes): development, staging, and production.
-You can switch the modes using the CLI.
+As mentioned above, Defang offers different [deployment modes](/docs/concepts/deployment-modes): `development`, `staging`, and `production`.
+You can switch the modes using the `--mode` CLI flag.
 :::warning
 Workloads with GPUs do not support zero downtime deployments.
 If you have a workload with a GPU, you will experience downtime during updates.
 :::